Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 **Always make sure that the program recognize the covenant/mystic bookmark before letting it run unsupervised**

-**One way to test the program is to manual refresh till covenant/mystic bookmark show up, then run the program to see if it brought the item**
+**One way to test the program is to manual refresh till covenant/mystic bookmark show up, then run the program to see if it brought**

+You can check your refreshing history in the folder called **ShopRefreshHistory**

 <br>